duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 ### The `item` Argument

 Events relevant to specific items pass an `item` to their handler functions.
-This is a reference to the item's data object, rendered in the template.
+This is a reference to the item's data object, rendered to the template.
+Modifying the properties will not update the DOM.

 An added `item.$html` property references the respective item DOM element as a jQuery object.